Find Affordable College Courses

 $25,746 Average Tuition & Fees

-With a ranking of #14, Texas A&M University - Kingsville did quite well on this year’s best value schools for physical sciences students.
-Texas A&M Kingsville is a medium-sized public school located in the town of Kingsville.
+Texas A&M University - Kingsville came in at #14 in this year’s edition of the Best Value Physical Sciences Schools ranking.
+Texas A&M Kingsville is a moderately-sized public school located in the distant town of Kingsville.

 The average tuition and fees for an out-of-state undergraduate student at Texas A&M Kingsville are $25,746 a year.